axelvyrn/chrono-analysis/genesis_eqns.md

 Then I will be able to compare $$\Delta t$$ not just by altitude (GR) or speed (SR), but by orientation and momentum direction in relation to a hypothesized temporal field.

 ## Final Notes
 My progress beyond this limit requires additional knowledge of advance quantum concepts, tensors, operators (specifically Lagrangian and Hamiltonian) both to proceed with mathematical proofs as well as experiments to prove where I was wrong myself.
+This project will be updated accordingly.